 Become a hashtag king.
 By creating your own hashtag, you will be able to better communicate branding to your community.
 If done well, your hashtags will start being used by your loyal customers and really take off from there.

-Don’t stick to pictures only, rather boost exposure by sharing stories (which can take the form of pictures or videos), utilizing boomerang, and mixing them up as needed.
+Don’t stick to pictures only, rather boost exposure by sharing stories (which can take the form of pictures or videos), utilizing boomerangs, and mixing them up as needed.
 Don’t be vanilla!

 SHOW APPRECIATION OF YOUR TEAM